 Skipper Society replaces the Bayou aboard the Disney Wish.
 That’s another not-so-hidden gem on that ship, and weaving Jungle Cruise into it could be perfect.
 In our experience aboard the Wish, this space is often overcrowded and chaotic–not necessarily with guests at this bar, but with those waiting for other spaces to open up.
 If the Cast Members are given the opportunity to shine, Skipper Society could be fantastic–and a perfect fit for a slightly chaotic setting.

 I’m guessing there are going to be some Walt Disney World and Disneyland fans who are disappointed by these bars, as one of the top requests we heard for the Disney Treasure was “Trader Sam’s at Sea.”
-While I can definitely empathize with that perspective, we should point out that Disney Cruise Line has not yet shared what’s going to replace Star Wars: Hyperspace Lounge.
+Fortunately, the final bar concept that replaces Star Wars: Hyperspace Lounge looks pretty awesome and will blow the minds of Walt Disney World and Disneyland fans…

 Fan-favorite, adult-exclusive dining locations will also return on the Disney Treasure.
 Guests will savor gourmet meals and exceptional beverages at Palo Steakhouse, Enchanté by Chef Arnaud Lallement and The Rose, an upscale suite of epicurean excellence exclusively for adults, inspired by the elegant icons of Walt Disney Animation Studios’ “Beauty and the Beast.”